paga2004/WiFiWeatherStation/README.md

 ## Introduction

 The wemos d1 mini is connected to a [HYT939](https://www.ist-ag.com/sites/default/files/DHHYT939_E.pdf) humidity and temperature sensor.
 It will connect to a WiFi network, measure, and send data to the web server every couple minutes.
-The webserer accepts HTTP POST request on /api/entry in the following format:
+The webserver accepts HTTP POST request on /api/entry in the following format:

 ```
 temp=xx&humidity=xx